Antithymocyte Globulin (Rabbit)

 Use: Labeled Indications

-Renal transplant rejection: Treatment of acute renal transplant rejection (in conjunction with concomitant immunosuppression)
+Renal transplant rejection: Prophylaxis and treatment of acute rejection in renal transplantation (in conjunction with concomitant immunosuppression)

-Hypersensitivity (allergy or anaphylaxis) to antithymocyte globulin, rabbit proteins, or any component of the formulation; active acute or chronic infection
+Hypersensitivity (allergy or anaphylaxis) to rabbit proteins or any component of the formulation; active acute or chronic infection which contraindicate additional immunosuppression

 Documentation of allergenic cross-reactivity for drugs in this class is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Note: Premedicate with corticosteroids, acetaminophen, and/or an antihistamine 1 hour prior to infusion to reduce the incidence and severity of infusion-related reactions.
 Administer antifungal and antibacterial prophylaxis therapy if clinically indicated.
 Antiviral prophylaxis is recommended in patients who are CMV-seropositive at the time of transplant and for CMV-seronegative patients scheduled to receive a kidney from a CMV-seropositive donor.

-Acute renal transplant rejection, treatment: IV: 1.5 mg/kg/day for 7 to 14 days
+Renal transplant (acute rejection treatment): IV: 1.5 mg/kg/day for 7 to 14 days

 Refer to adult dosing.